 In this fascinating and varied four-year degree, you’ll learn two major world languages from beginner level, spend some time learning abroad, and build your understanding of diverse cultures across the world.
-During your second year, you’ll spend some time studying in a Russian-speaking and have the opportunity to spend time in a Portuguese-speaking country, providing invaluable opportunities to practice your language skills and experience each region first-hand.
+During your second year, you’ll spend some time studying in a Russian-speaking country and have the opportunity to spend time in a Portuguese-speaking country, providing invaluable opportunities to practice your language skills and experience each region first-hand.

 Portuguese-speaking countries are among the most diverse and dynamic in the world.
-On this course, you’ll become proficient in Portuguese, and develop a detailed understanding of the cultures and histories Portuguese-speaking countries in Europe, Latin America, Africa and Asia.
+On this course, you’ll become proficient in Portuguese, and develop a detailed understanding of the cultures and histories of Portuguese-speaking countries in Europe, Latin America, Africa and Asia.

 With approximately 170 million native speakers and tens of millions who speak it as a second language, Russian is a lingua franca not only in the Russian Federation, but also in many parts of Eastern Europe, Central Asia and diasporic communities worldwide.